eagles-project/haero/README.md

 make doc
 ```

-This generates an `html/` directory containing a static website with
+This generates a directory, `<build_dir>/docs/html/`, containing a static website with
 documentation generated from code annotations.
 You can point your browser to
-`html/index.html` to peruse this documentation.
+`docs/html/index.html` to peruse this documentation.

 # FAQ